 My mental or inner game (golf psychology)

-Every serious golfer I know who is serious about improving I know has adopted this approach at some point.
+Every golfer I know who is serious about improving I know has adopted this approach at some point.
 The breakdown might be slightly different but the concept is the same.

 Put all the different areas of the game into little compartments and then take the one that isn’t working so well and give it a bit of a polish.

 Unfortunately, this approach didn’t work particularly well for me, and perhaps it isn’t working that well for you either.